Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 ### 2.2 CHN system egress endpoints accessible in CSM 1.2

-- System access to **site external resources** , including LDAP(s) and DNS.
+- System access to **site external resources** , including LDAP and DNS servers.

 ### 2.3 Endpoint Naming

-A ".CHN" DNS suffix will be used for all endpoints accessed over the High Speed CAN.
+A `.chn` DNS suffix will be used for all endpoints accessed over the High Speed CAN.
-Endpoints naming will be resolved and maintained in the system Authoritative DNS (another CSM 1.2 feature).
+Endpoints naming will be resolved and maintained in the system authoritative DNS (another CSM 1.2 feature).
-As part of the introduction of authoritative DNS endpoints will also have a top-level-domain appended, creating a fully qualified domain system.
+As part of the introduction of authoritative DNS endpoints, endpoints will also have a top-level-domain appended, creating a fully-qualified domain system.

 Examples: